Finchsize/monitor/ReadMe.txt

 	Adjust url/login/password in application properties
 	Run application

-About tests.
-Since I don't have a lot of experience with tests I wrote only a few tests to check basic functionality.

 I consider this test was not prepared to check my front-end skills hence I used some random styling from web.